 We know it can be really tough to see a turkey served on the table for Christmas dinner, or to watch your family tucking into three courses of animal-based dishes.
 As a new vegan it can take time to adjust to the fact that not everyone has woken up to your new way of thinking – i.e. avoiding animal suffering – but try not to fall out with your family or friends by questioning their choices at Christmas time.

 While we’d love for everyone to go vegan, our ethos has always been a gentle approach, and your grandma probably won’t appreciate being told that meat is murder when she’s tucking into her Christmas lunch.
 However, if a friend or family member shows an interest, there’s no harm in directing them to one of the many resources available for the vegan curious – such as Veganuary’s website – so they can read for themselves about the benefits of veganism.

 Tackling Awkward Questions

 If you’ve recently gone vegan you can probably expect to be asked some questions about how you’re getting enough protein, if plants have feelings too, or whether you miss cheese.
 If you really don’t want to answer, it’s fine to say you’d rather talk about it another time.
-If you’d prefer to be armed with some facts to answer even the trickiest of questions, check out our myths section.

 Christmas is supposed to be a time of joy, so try to relax and enjoy yourself.
 You could create some new Christmas Day traditions (like trying the Bosh! vegan wellington), make the most of seeing relatives you don’t often get to see, and veg out on tasty vegan food – even if you do need to bring it to the party yourself!